ps-carvalho/futemon/README.md

-# Footballer Profile Application
+# FUTEMON - Footballer Profile Application

 ## About This Project

-The Footballer Profile Application is a modern web application built with Laravel 12 that allows users to browse, search, and view detailed profiles of football players from around the world.
+FUTEMON is a modern web application built with Laravel 12 that allows users to browse, search, and view detailed profiles of football players from around the world.
 The application integrates with the Sportmonks API to import and display comprehensive player data, including personal details, nationalities, positions, and more.

 ### Key Features